-Now that that’s done you can begin removing your handles and anything outstanding such as coat hooks.
+- Now that’s done you can begin removing your handles and anything outstanding such as coat hooks.
 Using a couple of door stops, wedge the door securely while you remove the hinges.

-Once the door is off its hinges, lay it flat across a pair of sawhorses, chairs or even a table.
-Wash the surface thoroughly with Selleys® Sugar Soap before painting.
+- Once the door is off its hinges, lay it flat across a pair of sawhorses, chairs or even a table.
+Wash the surface thoroughly with Selleys® Original Sugar Soap before painting.

-Firstly stir your Dulux Aquanamel® to ensure even colour throughout.
+- Stir your Dulux Aquanamel® to ensure even colour throughout the paint can.
 Using a synthetic brush, paint the mullions first, main panels second, then the rails, followed by the styles and finally the edges.
 In simpler terms, start with the shortest panels, and work towards the longest panels.
 When the door is dry, flip it over and repeat the process.

-Before applying a second coat, give your door a light sand with a 360 grit sandpaper, then thoroughly wipe down the surface.
+- Before applying a second coat, give your door a light sand with 360 grit sandpaper, and then thoroughly wipe down the surface.

 - And you’re done!
 Simply clean up using responsible paint disposal methods and enjoy your new look.

 TIP: See here for tips on paint disposal: Paint clean up and disposal.